 - Data Sources Data for the CHNA was collected from a variety of sources and processed in multiple stages before being used for analysis.
-The majority of these additional variables were collected from five main data sources: (1) the 2019 Community Health Improvement Plan and 2020-2021 Macomb County Community Health Survey from the Macomb County Health Department; (2) County Health Rankings & Roadmaps; (3) the Michigan Department of Health and Human Services (MDHHS); (4) the US Census Bureau; and (5) the Centers for Disease Control and Prevention (CDC). - Community Input Community input was provided by a broad-range of community members via community groups, health providers, key informant interviews, and focus groups.
-Individuals with the knowledge, information, and expertise relevant to the health needs of the community were consulted.
-Qualitative data collection began with group key informant interviews with hospital service representatives and interviews of area health experts, including public health and social service representatives.
-The data collected from the first phase of interviews, including initial analysis of socio-demographic data, identified focus communities within the McLaren Macomb service area. - Continuous Feedback McLaren Macomb's current and previous CHNAs are widely available to the public on the hospital website.
+The majority of these additional variables were collected from five main data sources: (1) the 2024-2028 Community Health Improvement Plan and 2023 Macomb County Community Health Survey from the Macomb County Health Department; (2) County Health Rankings & Roadmaps; (3) the Michigan Department of Health and Human Services (MDHHS); (4) the US Census Bureau; and (5) the Centers for Disease Control and Prevention (CDC). - Community Input Community input was provided by a broad-range of community members via community groups and health providers.
+Individuals with the knowledge, information, and expertise relevant to the health needs of the community were consulted. - Continuous Feedback McLaren Macomb's current and previous CHNAs are widely available to the public on the hospital website.
 Anyone can comment on the report and comments are forwarded to McLaren Macomb's Community Outreach and Education personnel to be addressed and included in the next CHNA.